lisheng-kuang/tommasoproietti-robotics.github.io/README.md

-## Ciao
+## Ciao, welcome!

-This is the personal website of Tommaso Proietti, postdoctoral research fellow at Scuola Superiore Sant'Anna and associate fellow at Harvard University.
+This is the personal website of Tommaso Proietti, Assistant Professor (RTD-A) at Scuola Superiore Sant'Anna.

-Please, visit the website by clicking at the following link --> https://tommasoproietti-robotics.github.io/
+Please, go ahead and check it out https://tommasoproietti-robotics.github.io/